FAQs for "Add an Activity Inspection"

 16. Can I edit the bill of materials during an Activity Inspection?

-17. How do I handle parts that are not part of the active batch in an Activity Inspection?
+17. How do I handle parts not part of the active batch in an Activity Inspection?

-• If a part is not part of the active batch, you can manually enter the batch number or leave the active batch indicator off.
-This flexibility allows for accurate tracking of parts used in the inspection(Add an Activity Inspect…).
+A: Manually enter the batch number or leave the active batch indicator off.
+This allows accurate tracking of parts used.

 18. What is the purpose of adding a photo of the sample during an inspection?